JKaerts/jkmath/README.md

-README for mathnotation.sty
+README for jkmath.sty

-mathnotation 0.1
+jkmath 0.1
 Created by Jonas Kaerts
 Updated 24th of March 2018